Parental responsibilities for step-parents

 The Adoption and Children Act 2002 has introduced other ways to give the step-parent legal status in respect of the child without ending the child’s legal relationship with the other parent.
 For example, if you are a step-parent and you wish to formalise your relationship with your partner’s children, you may wish to consider the following:

-- A Parental Responsibility Agreement or Order (please note that if the other birth parent has parental responsibility, you will either need their agreement to you acquiring parental responsibility or a Court Order).
-A Parental Responsibility Agreement will have the effect of giving the step-parent parental responsibility for the child so that they have the rights and responsibilities for the child as outlined above without automatically removing those rights from others
+- A Parental Responsibility Agreement or Order (please note that if the other birth parent has parental responsibility, or anyone else for that matter, you will either need their agreement to you acquiring parental responsibility or a Court Order).
+A Parental Responsibility Agreement will have the effect of giving the step-parent parental responsibility for the child so that they have the rights and responsibilities for the child as outlined above, without automatically removing those rights from others.

 Rayden Solicitors can advise in relation to Parental Responsibility Agreements, Orders and/or Child Arrangement Orders.
-If you have any questions regarding the alternatives to step-parent adoption, please do not hesitate to contact Rayden Solicitors.
+If you have any questions regarding the alternatives to step-parent adoption, please do not hesitate to contact us.

 Rayden Solicitors is committed to equality and diversity and in doing so supports and advises all members of our community.